 Rider's MBA at a Glance

-How relevant is the new curriculum to today's business needs?
+How relevant is the curriculum to today's business needs?

-Our MBA curriculum is the result of several collaborations by our faculty with multinational corporations, regional businesses, local employers, and alumni.
-Based on their needs for professional skills and contemporary business knowledge, we focus our MBA curriculum on specific analytical, communications, and technology skills, coupled with the breadth of knowledge expected from a top MBA school in Supply Chain, Marketing, Strategic Planning, Finance, and Organizational Success.
-Even with this market-driven deep core curriculum, we offer flexibility to our students in our several concentrations, independent studies and consulting projects.
+Our MBA curriculum is the result of ongoing collaborations by our faculty with multinational corporations, regional businesses, local employers, and alumni.
+Based on their needs for professional skills and contemporary business knowledge, we focus our MBA curriculum on specific analytical, communications, and technology skills, coupled with the breadth of knowledge expected from a top MBA school.
+Along with this market-driven deep core curriculum, we offer flexibility to our students with our several concentrations, independent studies and consulting projects.

 What is the total number of credit hours to complete the program?

 The enriched MBA Program requires 36 credit hours of graduate level work for those with strong academic foundations in business.
 For our students without business degrees and backgrounds, they may take between 36 and 54 credit hours.